 Sit back while we personally deliver your documents to and from the various authentication offices, consulates and embassies.
 Once completed, we ship the documents per your instructions to all necessary recipients with discretion and security.
 You will no longer have to wait an inordinate amount of time lining up at the consulate.
 We will gladly send personnel to do the waiting for you until completion.

 Witness immediate results.
 Our relationship with the Consulate & Embassy of foreign countries allows us to expedite the processing of your documents with ease.

 When documents are notarized in Canada for use abroad, such documents must go through a process of "authentication" and "legalization" in order for them to be valid in the foreign jurisdiction.
 The combined process of "authentication" and "legalization" is the Canadian equivalent of "apostille certificates" issued in other countries that are signatories to The Hague Convention Abolishing the Requirement of Legalization for Foreign Public Documents (1961).
 As Canada did not sign this convention, notaries in Canada do not provide "apostille certificates".
 However, in most circumstances (depending on the country and document in question), Red Seal Notary can provide you with our authentication and legalization services, whereby, we will authenticate and/or legalize your notarized documents for an extra fee (for details of our fees for this service, see our fees page).
 Prior to the Convention, all countries had a similar process.

 "Authentication" is intended to remove the burden on foreign courts and foreign authorities in proving the genuineness of documents originating outside of their countries.
-Authentication is undertaken by Global Affiairs Canada - formerly known as the Department of Foreign Affairs and International Trade ("DFAIT") and provincial authentication authorities such as the Government of Ontario's Management Board Secretariat (Official Documents) or the Official Documents and Appointments branch of Alberta's Department of Justice.
-Whether DFAIT and the provincial authentication authority are both required to authenticate a document depends entirely on the recipient foreign country's rules and, as such, advice should be sought from that country's embassy or consulate.
+Authentication is undertaken by Global Affiairs Canada - formerly known as the Department of Foreign Affairs and International Trade ("DFAIT"), and provincial authentication authorities such as the Government of Ontario's Management Board Secretariat (Official Documents) or the Official Documents and Appointments branch of Alberta's Department of Justice.
+Whether Global Affiairs Canada and the provincial authentication authority are both required to authenticate a document depends entirely on the recipient foreign country's rules and, as such, advice should be sought from that country's embassy or consulate.